The Ukraine Family Visa Scheme

 As part of your application, you will be asked to provide proof that your UK-based family member is one of the following:

-- an immediate member of your family
+- An immediate member of your family

-- an extended member of your family
+- An extended member of your family

-- an immediate family member of an extended family member
+- An immediate family member of an extended family member

 You will need to provide a copy of an official document that confirms your relationship to your UK-based family member.
 This could be a marriage or birth certificate, for example.

-You’re still able to apply for the visa if you are unable to provide such documents, but must explain why this is the case.
+You are still able to apply for the visa if you are unable to provide such documents, but must explain why this is the case.